Frank Lloyd Wright in the Movies - (History & Guide) by Mark Anthony Wilson (Paperback)

 About the Author

 Mark Anthony Wilson is an architectural historian who has been writing and teaching about historic buildings for more than forty years.
-He has an associate's degree in history and media from California State University, East Bay.
+He has a master's degree in history and media from California State University, East Bay.
 He has taught courses on art history, film history and architecture for colleges and universities throughout Northern California and has authored five previous books on West Coast historic architecture.
 Mark lives with his wife, Ann Johnson, and daughter, Elena, in Berkeley, California.